chrisduffer/timio/README.md

 ## Background
 Timio is an educational audio and music player for kids.
 It consists of a battery powered player and 20 disks with content such as nursery rhymes, games and lullabies.
 The content is provided in 6 languages (8 in updated versions and SD cards).
 English, Spanish, French, German, Dutch, Chinese, Italian, Portuguese.
 More info is available at [timio.co](https://timio.co/).

 To change the language you need to remove the disk and hold the language selection button.
 This is great until you realise it's the first thing a toddler will do.
-So my son ends up listening to nursery rhymes in a language he has no idea about and loses interest in is new toy.
-I wondered if I could modify the Timio to only made some languages available.
+So [chrisduffer](https://github.com/chrisduffer)'s son ends up listening to nursery rhymes in a language he has no idea about and loses interest in the new toy.
+He wondered if you could modify the Timio to only make some languages available.

 ## SD Card
 Content is not actually stored on the disks.
 Swapping the disk just changes the content selection stored on the device.
 There is an SD card in the battery compartment containing the content.
-The instructions make it clear to not remove or modify so obviously I pulled it out and stuck it in a computer.
-This is what I found.
+The instructions make it clear to not remove or modify so obviously we pulled them out and stuck them into computers.
+This is what was found.

 * The card provided is a Sandisk Class 4 8GB card.
 * The content is only around 170MB (>250MB on more recent SD card versions).